 (Photos courtesy of Wajtek Mazan)

-(Excerpt and edited from article by Israel Blajberg) -
+Below is an excerpt and edited from article by Israel Blajberg -

 Situated on the street Iłżecka 45 - was the mansion of Szmul Heine, wealthy owner of a sawmill.
 Built in 1913, during the war it was expropriated to house the Judenrat.
 The findings included various pieces and religious and Talmudic documents belonging to a religious school that worked there, Bet Yosef.